 exportEntities field of the API property, you must indicate what type of data you wish to export: crashes, errors, attachments.
 When doing so, the full symbolicated crashes and corresponding stack traces will be exported.

 Learn more about the benefits of, and how to export your data in the export documentation.

 In a crash report, you can see the current threads that were active when the app crashed.
 The thread that crashed is highlighted in red for you to better understand the state of the app.

 On Windows, the report shows only the stack trace from the thread that crashed.
-Showing the state of other threads at the moment of the crash is not supported on Windows.
+Showing the state of other threads at the moment of the crash isn't supported on Windows.